 In 2001, through the visionary leadership of the faculty of the School of Nursing & Health Studies, Georgetown’s Board of Directors approved the creation of a Center on Health Equity: Research, Implementation, and Teaching that would focus on research initiatives, implementation through professional practice and community engagement, and educating the next generation of health professionals to address systemic inequity and promote health and well-being for all people.

 Today, this thematic focus thrives at the school with strong examples of work to promote health equity across the five academic departments.
 Some examples:

 - The school houses two endowed faculty lines that support capacity building in health equity: The Robert and Kathleen Scanlon Chair in Values Based Health Care and the Susan H. Mayer Professor in Health Equity.

 - The school, through the Department of Health Systems Administration, was selected to jointly recruit one of four new expert university scholars as a part of Georgetown’s Institute for Racial Justice.

-- For nearly a decade, students at the school have led the Minority Health Initiative Council, an organization that facilitates access and support for minority students within the school, as well as promotes the importance of optimal health to minorities.
+- For more than a decade, students at the school have led the Minority Health Initiative Council, an organization that facilitates access and support for minority students within the school, as well as promotes the importance of optimal health to minorities.

-- The curriculum includes credit-bearing opportunities such as a “Health Equity Think Tank” course, immersion and internship experiences in communites in the United States and abroad, and academic minors in health promotion and disease prevention and public health.
-Students also have the opportunity for direct engagement with communities through cocurricular and extracurricular opportunites.
+- The curriculum includes credit-bearing opportunities such as a “Health Equity Think Tank” course, immersion and internship experiences in communities in the United States and abroad, and academic minors in health promotion and disease prevention and public health.
+Students also have the opportunity for direct engagement with communities through cocurricular and extracurricular opportunities.